5 Steps to Becoming a CPA in Virginia

 - Financial Accounting

 - No more than 6 semester hours of this requirement may be in accounting courses

-- Introductory accounting courses may not be used to fulfill any of the 48 semester hour business and accounting credit requirement
+- Introductory accounting and principles courses may not be used to fulfill any of the 48 semester hour business and accounting credit requirement

 2. Take The Uniform CPA Exam